oazabir/HackerSpray/README.md

 ## Prevent code execution

-When Hacker Spray is not blocking request, response code is 403 for invalid logins from Controller, which indicates expensive Login code is getting hit.
-But as soon as Hacker Spray starts blocking, it responds with 406, right from the httpmodule, thus avoiding hit to Controllers.
+When HackerSpray starts blocking requests, it blocks from HttpModule responding with Http Response Code 406.
+In the below graph, you can see when requests are getting blocked, Login code is no longer getting hit.

 ![Response%20Code%20Graph.png](docs/Response%20Code%20Graph.png)